AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learning-tools-interoperability.md

 The following are LTI limitations for both LTI consumer and LTI provider:

-* Able to export blended courses, including prework and test-out modules, which affects learners' course consumption experience.
+* Able to export blended courses which affects learners' course consumption experience.
 * Able to export self-paced courses with classroom, virtual classroom, or activity modules, impacting learners' course experience.
 * Able to export shared courses like LinkedIn Learning and Go1 courses.
 * Able to launch courses with past enrollment dates in ALM, which affects learners' course access and experience.